10 Groundbreaking Online Marketplace Examples

 The same stores and vendors from the physical mall also make up the digital marketplace.

-Customers just now have the choice to shop how they want to.
+Thanks to this development, customers today now have the choice to shop how they want to.
 That kind of awareness of consumer desires is what makes any marketplace successful.

-High-End Luxury Retail Items
+4. High-End Luxury Retail Items

 Sites like TheRealReal have combined the resale marketplace model with luxury fashion.
 It has tapped into a great niche, and its site contains thousands of products ranging from watches to sneakers to designer handbags.